-Artists came to Old Lyme to paint outdoors, and several used portable studios to help them do so in cold or wet weather.
+Artists came to Old Lyme to paint outdoors.
+Portable studios helped them do so in cold or wet weather.
 This cart was recreated from a photograph of artist Benjamin Eggleston's portable studio, which he could pull to his desired painting spot.
 Inside, there are kits with hands-on art and nature activities for all ages (open April-November).